pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 Expenses of personal nature such as laundry, telephone calls

 Purchase of alcoholic beverages outside of the camps

+\*An example of the support we offer is Dental Kits and Sunglasses.
+Both are scarce in this region and I will personally be collecting them in preparation of our expedition so we can support the people we meet on the road with tools that actually improve their lives.

 ### Altitude information